Skip to Content

 Maintenance Tips for Fades

-To keep your fade haircut looking fresh and clean, you’ll need to maintain it.
+To keep your fade looking fresh, regular upkeep is important.
 Make sure to:

 For low-fades, you might be able to get away with touching up the sides every three to four weeks instead of every two to three.